 We are a medical technology company with a limited operating history.
-We received clearance from the FDA, and CE Mark approval in Europe, for our first generation and second generation Pure-Vu System and began commercialization in October 2019, with the first commercial placements of our second generation Pure-Vu System as part of our initial U.S. market launch targeting early adopter hospitals.
+We received clearance from the FDA, and a Certificate of Conformity which allows us to affix the CE Mark in the EEA, for our first generation and second generation Pure-Vu System and began commercialization in fourth quarter of 2019, with the first commercial placements of our second generation Pure-Vu System as part of our initial U.S. market launch targeting early adopter hospitals.
 We expect that sales of our Pure-Vu System will account for substantially all of our revenue for the foreseeable future.
 However, we have limited experience in selling our products and we may be unable to successfully commercialize our Pure-Vu System for a number of reasons, including:

-- market acceptance of our Pure-Vu System by physicians and patients will largely depend on our ability to demonstrate its relative safety, efficacy, cost-effectiveness and ease of use: - our inexperience in marketing, selling and distributing our products;

-- we may not have adequate financial or other resources to successfully commercialize our Pure-Vu System; - we may not be able to manufacture our Pure-Vu System in commercial quantities or at an acceptable cost; - the uncertainties associated with establishing and qualifying a manufacturing facility; - patients will not generally receive separate reimbursement from third-party payors for the use of our Pure-Vu System for colon cleansing, which may reduce widespread use of our Pure-Vu System; - the introduction and market acceptance of competing products and technologies; and - rapid technological change may make our Pure-Vu System obsolete.
+- market acceptance of our Pure-Vu System by physicians and patients will largely depend on our ability to demonstrate its relative safety, efficacy, cost-effectiveness and ease of use; - our inexperience in marketing, selling and distributing our products; - we may not have adequate financial or other resources to successfully commercialize our Pure-Vu System; - we may not be able to manufacture our Pure-Vu System in commercial quantities or at an acceptable cost; - the uncertainties associated with establishing and qualifying a manufacturing facility; - patients will not generally receive separate reimbursement from third-party payors for the use of our Pure-Vu System for colon cleansing, which may reduce widespread use of our Pure-Vu System; - the introduction and market acceptance of competing products and technologies; - rapid technological change may make our Pure-Vu System obsolete; - our inability to project in the short term the hospital medical device environment considering the global pandemic and strains on hospital systems; and - our inability to predict the financial impact of inflation on costs such as labor, freight and materials